iaincollins/structured-data-testing-tool/README.md

 Helps inspect and test web pages for Structured Data.

-The structured data testing tool is designed to allow automation and quick ad-hoc testing of structured data - especially in bulk or as part of a CD/CI pipeline.
+This tool is designed to allow both easy ad-hoc testing and automated testing of structured data - especially in bulk or as part of a CD/CI pipeline.

 This utility uses [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).

-## Features

-* Command Line Interface (`sdtt`) and an API for CD/CI integration.
-* Accepts any URL or a file to test (via string, buffer, stream…).
-* Detects Schema.org markup in HTML (`microdata`), `JSON-LD` and `RDFa`.
-* Tests `<meta>` tags for specific tags and values (e.g. for social media / sharing).
-* Built-in presets for Twitter and Facebook tags.
-* Built-in presets for for testing and validating common structured data expected by Google.
-* API: Define your own re-useable, custom presets to write specific tests for your own site.
-* API: Use with a headless browser to test Structured Data injected by client side JavaScript (e.g. via Google Tag Manager).
-* CLI: Recognizes and displays info for all 1000+ schemas on Schema.org.

 ## Install

     npm i structured-data-testing-tool -g

+## Features

+* Command Line Interface (`sdtt`) and API that can be used with any test framework.
+* Input can be URL, load markup from a file or be passed HTML via a string, buffer or stream.
+* Automatically detects all Schema.org schemas, in HTML (`microdata`), `JSON-LD` and `RDFa`.
+* Can test `<meta>` tags (and custom schemas) for specific tags / fields / values.
+* Built-in presets for testing for Twitter, Facebook and Google structured data.
+* Create your own re-useable, custom presets to test custom schemas or write tests specific to your site.
+* Use with a headless browser to test Structured Data injected by client side JavaScript (e.g. Google Tag Manager).

 ## Usage